Adapting a Text-to-Audio Model for Room Impulse Response Generation: Conclusion

 \section{Conclusion}

-We present a novel text conditioned RIR generation approach by fine-tuning a pre-trained TTA generative model.
-We demonstrate for the first time that large-scale generative audio priors can be effectively leveraged for RIR generation task.
-By overcoming data scarcity via finetuning and VLM driven labeling pipeline, our model generates high-fidelity, perceptually plausible RIRs from diverse free-form text using only limited set of high-quality real-world RIRs.
-Comprehensive evaluations, including MUSHRA listening test and downstream ASR tasks, demonstrate its effectiveness as an accessible acoustic simulation and a robust speech data augmentation tool.
+We present a novel text-conditioned RIR generation approach by adapting a pre-trained TTA generative model.
+We demonstrate for the first time that large-scale generative priors can be effectively leveraged for text-to-RIR generation.
+By overcoming data scarcity via leveraging audio priors and VLM-driven labeling pipeline, our model generates perceptually plausible RIRs from diverse free-form text using only a limited set of real-world RIRs.
+Comprehensive evaluations demonstrate its effectiveness as an accessible acoustic simulation.
 Despite these promising results, limitations remain.
-While the generated RIRs are plausible, slight quantitative and perceptual deviations from ground-truth RIRs are observed, which may be attributed to the inherent limitation of text descriptions in fully capturing complex room geometries.
-Incorporating text-to-3D meshes generative models to generate explicit 3D room geometries as an intermediate proxy for RIR generation could mitigate this limitation.
-Additionally, the diffusion-based model requires higher inference time due to its iterative nature.
-This can be mitigated by employing advanced ODE solvers at inference or model distillation techniques.
-Furthermore, future works may explore other large-scale audio models, including Audio LLMs, to further demonstrate their applicability to RIR research.
+Text descriptions may not fully capture room geometry, potentially contributing to deviations from ground-truth RIRs.
+Explicit geometric conditioning through text-to-3D models could mitigate this limitation.
+Moreover, diffusion-based generation incurs iterative inference cost, which could be reduced through advanced ODE solvers or model distillation.